Amadeus Basin

 Prospectivity

 Studies of the Northern Territory portion of the Amadeus Basin have identified at least four petroleum systems.
 The youngest, Larapintine 1 of Ordovician age, is associated with the large producing Palm Valley gasfield and Mereenie oil and gas field, and the smaller shut-in Surprise oilfield.
+The Surprise oilfield was in production during 2014–15 but was shut-in due to low oil prices.
 Whereas this system generated significant shows elsewhere across the northern half of the basin, it is not considered prospective in Western Australia because Ordovician strata are thin, preserved only locally, and the Horn Valley Siltstone source appears to be absent.
 Ongoing exploration in the Northern Territory targets older petroleum systems all related to Neoproterozoic sources such as those associated with the Dingo gasfield and other significant oil and gas shows.

 Three Neoproterozoic petroleum systems possibly operate in the Amadeus Basin: